Presbyterian Church in America: Kenyon Case – PCA growth in the Mid-Atlantic (1975)

 During the 1970s, the denomination added a significant number of congregations outside the South when several UPCUSA churches in Ohio and Pennsylvania joined.
-This move was precipitated by a case regarding an ordination candidate, Wynn Kenyon, denied by the Pittsburgh Presbytery because he refused to support women's ordination (a decision upheld by the UPCUSA General Assembly).
+This move was precipitated by a case regarding an ordination candidate, Walter Wynn Kenyon, denied by the Pittsburgh Presbytery because he refused to support women's ordination (a decision upheld by the UPCUSA General Assembly).
 The seceder churches formed the Ascension Presbytery, officially organised on July 29, 1975.
 That year, a minister of that presbytery described its history as follows:

 The constituents of the Presbytery of the Ascension were almost exclusively members, in one way or another, of the United Presbyterian Church in the United States of America (UPCUSA). ...

 Walter Kenyon was an honors graduate of the Pittsburgh Theological Seminary. ...
 Mr. Kenyon ... stated that he could not in good conscience participate in the ordination of a woman.
 He said that it was his understanding of Scripture that prevented such involvement, but went on to say that he would not stand in the way of such an ordination, if such was the desire of a church which he would happen to serve.
 Immediately there arose much dissent, and such dissent grew until the overwhelming majority of the church endorsed the judicial verdict which banned Kenyon and all future Kenyons from the pulpits of the UPCUSA.
 Furthermore, there was both explicit and implicit action which was taken against those men already ordained.

 The Rev. Arthur C. Broadwick (and the Union United Presbyterian Church USA of Pittsburgh) and the Rev. Carl W. Bogue Jr. (and the Allenside UPCUSA of Akron, OH) were already involved in litigations which involved this issue. ...
 When the Permanent Judicial Commission of the UPCUSA ruled that Mr. Kenyon could not be ordained it effectively elevated this doctrine concerning social relationships to the place of being a major doctrine of the church. ...